Week-5/ecommerce/README.md

     - this file lives in the user's local machine
 ### WebApp FrontEnd
 - Make homepage slideshow photos dynamic
+- While the pages are dynamic both on web and mobile, there are assets and forms that need refactoring, e.g. login/signup pages, item page, etc.
 - Instead of popular items, maybe we can personalize said items to the user based on userClick
 ### Deployment
+- Switch to a serverless database for a seamless deployment
 - Push live